 Forces change the speed, shape and direction of almost everything.

-We measure force in newtons (N).
-For example, the force exerted on the spring can be 10 newtons (N).
-The greater the force. the more the string stretches, so we can measure the force by measuring the stretch.
+Force is measured in newtons (N).
+For example, the force exerted on a spring could be 10 N. The greater the force, the more the spring stretches.
+Therefore, we can measure the force by measuring the extent of the stretch.

-When force is applied it can alter the object’s direction of movement, speed and shape.
+When a force is applied, it can alter the object’s direction of movement, speed and shape.
 This concept applies to contact forces (where an object must touch another object to exert a force).

 A non-contact force is a force that acts on an object without physically touching it.